 Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

-Notably, the Black Friday 2024 sale saw a 10.2% increase in online shopping in the US alone, generating over $10.8 billion in online sales.
-While the global spending surged by 5% as compared to 2023.
+The Black Friday 2025 sale saw a 9.2% increase from last year in online shopping in the US alone, generating over $11.8 billion in online sales.

-This article highlights key statistics on Black Friday trends and online shoppers’ behaviors during this period.
-We will also see Black Friday 2025 forecast insights and predictions.
+This article highlights key statistics on Black Friday trends and online shoppersโ behaviors during this period.
+We will also see Black Friday 2026 forecast insights and predictions.

 Letโs quickly get into the details.